Skip to main content

 • Walmart

 Similar to the current coverage design, prescriptions that are required to have a 90-day fill, specialty and infusion medications, and other drugs with limits will be subject to a conditional network of pharmacies.
+You may review drugs and how they will be covered online by medical plan.

-Will the CVS/Caremark Rx ID info be separate or included as one ID card with the UHC member ID info?
+Will the CVS Caremark Rx ID info be separate or included as one ID card with the UHC member ID info?

 The new UHC ID card will include information for both medical and Rx coverage.
 Similar to how your BCBSIL ID card is structured, you will receive one ID card that is used for both medical and Rx coverage.